 Observational Medical Outcomes Partnership (OMOP) Common Data Model

-The OMOP CDM is maintained by an international collaborative called the Observational Health Data Sciences and Informatics (OHDSI) program.
+The Observational Medical Outcomes Partnership (OMOP) Common Data Model (CDM) is maintained by an international collaborative called the Observational Health Data Sciences and Informatics (OHDSI) program.
 The All of Us Data and Research Center leverages the OMOP CDM to empower researchers by using existing, standardized vocabularies and a harmonized data representation.
 These factors enable connection to other ontologies, datasets, and tools that use the same codes or data model.
 Learn more about OHDSI’s OMOP CDM initiative.

 As a researcher, here’s what you should know about OMOP: